Preparation for the operation at home

 Take a shower in the morning and use regular soap to wash your body.

 Do not use any creams on your legs.
-It s advisable to buy a compression stocking that reaches up to the groin prior to the operation.
-It is not necessary to bring the compression stocking with you as the stocking will not be used until the bandage has been removed after one or two days.
+It s advisable to buy a compression stocking that reaches up to the knee prior to the operation.
+It is not necessary to bring the compression stocking with you as the stocking will not be used until the bandage has been removed after two days.

 You will get relatively bulky bandages after the operation.
 Therefore is it advisable to be dressed in soft loose trousers and to use shoes that are wide and which it is easy to put on and remove.